-Saudi take steps to thwart epidemic at hajj: reportOctober 1st, 2012 in Diseases, Conditions, Syndromes /
+Saudi take steps to thwart epidemic at hajj: reportOctober 1, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Saudi Arabia has taken measures to deal with any epidemic that may break out during the annual hajj pilgrimage, a minister said in remarks published Monday, stressing that the spread of a mystery illness from the same family as the deadly SARS virus was "limited."

 The kingdom has taken "preventive measures towards pilgrims ... and has made practical and scientific arrangements to deal with any epidemic that might be discovered," Health Minister Abdullah al-Rabeeah was quoted as saying in Al-Hayat daily.